MA programme admission information

-Admission interview will be held from March 25, 2020.
-The exact times for interviews will be sent after EKA has received all required documents
+Admission interview will be held from March 22, 2023.
+The exact times for interviews will be sent to selected candidates after EKA has received all required documents and application fee

-- Copy of your Bachelor’s degree certificate or equivalent and its translation into Estonian, English or Russian (both, copies and translations have to be attested by notary).
+- Copy of your Bachelor’s degree certificate or equivalent and its translation into Estonian or English (both, copies and translations have to be attested by notary).

-- Copy of your Transcript of Records (and translation into Estonian, English or Russian; both copy and translation must be attested by notary).
+- Copy of your Transcript of Records (and translation into Estonian or English; both copy and translation must be attested by notary).

-- Certificate of foreign language skills (attested copy), see the requirements HERE
+- Certificate of foreign language skills, see the requirements HERE

 - Copy of the data page of your passport or ID-card

 - Tuition fee: 1700 euros per year (for citizens of EU, UK, Iceland, Norway, Liechtenstein; Turkey, Georgia, Ukraine, Belarus, Moldova, Switzerland); 2700 euros per year (for citizens of non EU countries)

 The portfolio must be well structured and contain at least 8 works (at least 5 works in case of larger projects).
 Passing the portfolio round is required for admission to the interview.